Last Updated: February 2021

 (0–4 years old)

-No one is too young to learn about anti-racism!
+No one is too young to learn about Black history and anti-racism!
 In the past, many parents have assumed that the best approach to addressing race with young kids is to ignore it altogether.
 But little ones are curious, and observing differences is one of the first critical thinking skills they develop.
-The caretaker’s task is to lay the groundwork for compassion and tolerance by celebrating these differences, not ignoring or avoiding mention of them.
+The caretaker’s task is to lay the groundwork for compassion and empathy by celebrating these differences, not ignoring or avoiding mention of them.

-Tackling complex topics like race and racism with really young children can be both easy and exciting!
-And it is so important to start these conversations early, while a child’s brain and how they perceive the world around them are rapidly developing.
+In addition to incorporating diverse voices into your everyday routine, there are a number of ways to tackle complex topics like race and racism directly with really young children.
+And, it is so important to start these conversations early, while a child’s brain and perception of the world around them are rapidly developing.

 Consider the following activities for facilitating anti-racist discussions with your Littles: